 This Clinical Guideline is intended for use by healthcare professionals within Leeds unless otherwise stated.

-A positive Coombs’ test means that there is an antibody attached to the baby’s red blood cells.
+A positive Coombs’ test means an antibody is attached to the baby’s red blood cells.
 The antibody will have come from the maternal circulation.
-In some cases the antibody will lead to fetal and neonatal haemolytic disease.
+In some cases, the antibody will lead to fetal and neonatal haemolytic disease.

 The most important cause of neonatal haemolytic disease is Rhesus D alloimmunisation.
-The key to prevention of this condition is avoidance of maternal immunisation.
-Mothers who are known to be Rhesus D negative are now given passive immunisation with anti-D globulin during any pregnancy.
-It is normal for there to be small feto-maternal blood leak during pregnancy, and particularly during delivery.
-This fetal blood may immunise the mother to Rhesus D. Passive immunisation of the mother will remove fetal Rhesus D positive from the mother without the mother showing an active immunological response.
+The key to the prevention of this condition is avoidance of maternal sensitisation.
+Mothers known to be Rhesus D negative are now given passive immunisation with anti-D globulin during any pregnancy.
+It is normal to have small feto-maternal blood leaks during pregnancy, particularly during delivery.
+This fetal blood may sensitise the mother to Rhesus D. Passive immunisation of the mother will removefetal Rhesus D positive from the mother without the mother showing an active immunological response.
 This management has almost eradicated the previously severe condition of Rhesus D haemolytic disease of the newborn.

-However, the anti-D administered to the mother will cross the placenta and, if the fetus is Rhesus positive, small amounts will attach to the fetal red blood cells.
+However, the anti-D administered to the mother will cross the placenta, and if the fetus is Rhesus positive, small amounts will attach to the fetal red blood cells.
 This does not lead to fetal haemolytic disease, but it will give a positive Coombs’ test in the newborn infant.
-This can make interpretation of a positive Coombs’ test difficult.
+This can make the interpretation of a positive Coombs’ test difficult.